 This automation frees up employees to focus on building brand awareness and strengthening the Airbnb community.

-- It takes the time to get to know its customers and then utilizes its CRM to track this information.
-This allows it to segment its customers into different groups and then target them with personalized offers based on their preferences
+- Sephora takes the time to get to know its customers and then uses its CRM to track this information.
+This allows the brand to segment its customers into different groups and target them with personalized offers.

-- It fosters an online community allowing customers to interact with both the company and with fellow beauty enthusiasts and providing content relevant to its members.
+- The company fosters an online community, allowing customers to interact with both the company and fellow beauty enthusiasts.

 And it couldn’t do any of it without its CRM.

-With so many ways to contact the company, Wells Fargo utilizes its CRM to respond quickly to comments and complaints and then logs the conversations in the customer’s record.
-For example, when a customer comments on one of the company’s social media accounts, a customer service agent is notified and can formulate a response in real-time.
+With so many ways to contact the company, Wells Fargo uses its CRM to respond quickly to comments and complaints and then logs the conversations in the customer’s record.
+For example, when a customer comments on one of the company’s social media accounts, a customer service agent is notified and can formulate a response in real time.

-Their CRM connects platforms to streamline communication and provide excellent customer service.
+Their CRM connects platforms to streamline communication and provide better customer service.